QuantozTechnology/qbs-white-label-app/mobile/README.md

 First of all, check the following settings are correct:

-- You need to have 3 .env files in your local `mobile` folder (they will be not pushed to the repo, as per gitignore).
+- You need to have 5 .env files in your local `mobile` folder (the one ending in .local will be not pushed to the repo, as per gitignore).
   - `.env.development.local`: environment variables to run the development build on the emulators/devices, with the expo dev client running in the background
   - `.env.production.local`: similar to above, but with the production values in case you want to test that environment locally
   - `.env.local`: shared values needed in both environments (e.g. Sentry API ket and others)
+  - `.env.development`: used to assign app and package name, plus other details in development.
+  - `.env.production`: same as above, but for production.

-Create these 3 files in the root of the mobile app project, and fill them with the correct info.
+Create these 5 files in the root of the mobile app project, and fill them with the correct info.
 Here's a list of the variables currently used in the project:

 `.env.development/production.local` (same structure in both files):